 (812) 562-0103 (ORV Program Manager)

 All ORV vehicles must be registered or street legal (licensed).
 Please review the Indiana ORV web site to determine if you are properly registered as defined by Indiana Code.
 This is particularly important for out of state vehicles – a trail permit and a registration are not the same.
-Click here for ORV registration information and a registration application.
+Click here for ORV registration information.

 Redbird has grown from a property that was primarily used for off-road vehicle recreation to a true recreation area.
 Redbird is now open for both motorized and non-motorized recreation.